 1 – Identify and explore

 You may be able to save time and money through RPL, where your chosen training provider will review your existing skills and have your current skills recognised.
-If you're unsure of which qualification you want to study, explore your options and job prospects at the Queensland Skills Gateway or on the Australian Government's Your Career website.
+If you're unsure of which qualification you want to study, explore your options and job prospects on the Queensland Skills Gateway or the Australian Government's Your Career website.

 2 – Shop around